Lawyers for property developers

 Senior Associate Solicitor

-Marneya is an Associate Solicitor in the Commercial Property department based at our Leicester office.
+Marneya is a Senior Associate Solicitor in the Commercial Property department based at our Leicester office.
 He acts for commercial property lenders, property investors and landowners.
 He’s based at our Leicester city centre office.

 James Gray is an Associate Solicitor in the Commercial Property department at Rothera Bray Solicitors in Leicester.